solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/access_control.md

 ```

 The updated virtual service now contains JWT configuration with the public key, and the issuer for the JWT.
-JWTs will be auhtorized if they can be verified with this public key, and have 'kubernetes/serviceaccount' in their 'iss' claim.
+JWTs will be authorized if they can be verified with this public key, and have 'kubernetes/serviceaccount' in their 'iss' claim.

 ## Configuring Gloo to perform access control for the service account